-18.6 If our staff have a concern that a child might have been abused by another child and/or is displaying inappropriate sexualised behaviour, staff will in the first instance refer their concerns to the DSL.
-The DSL will then directly contact Children's Social Care/DAS in accordance with the LSCB Referrals Procedure to decide how the incident will be managed.

-18.7 Our staff are aware of what Peer on Peer abuse is at national and local levels through our annual Whole School Training and our DSL has attended CUAB Training delivered by Safeguarding in Education to enhance their knowledge in this area further.
+29.3 If our staff have a concern that a child might have been abused by another child and/or is displaying inappropriate sexualised behaviour, staff will in the first instance refer their concerns to the DSL.
+The DSL will then directly contact Children's Social Care/DAS in accordance with the LSCPB Referrals Procedure18 to decide how the incident will be managed.
+Furthermore, our DSL will also seek advice from the Police where necessary.
+Our staff are aware of what Peer on Peer abuse and Sexual Violence/Harassment is at national and local levels through our annual Whole School Training and our DSL has attended CUSAB Training delivered by Safeguarding in Education to enhance their knowledge in this area further.
+Details and definitions of what is Sexual Violence and Sexual Harassment can be found in section 6 Appendix 1

-19 Domestic Violence and Abuse & Violence between young people (Teen relationships)
+30 Domestic Violence and Abuse & Violence between young people (Teen relationships)

-19.1 The cross-government definition of domestic violence and abuse is:
+30.1 The cross-government definition of domestic violence and abuse is19: